mip1983/AspireAppWithTests/README.md

 2. Build the solution

 3. Go to test explorer in visual studio and right click to debug the one test you see.
-It will likely prompt you in the test output that you need to install Playwright browsers by running a powershells script.
+It will likely prompt you in the test output that you need to install Playwright browsers by running a powershell script.
 Follow those instructions if it does and debug again.

 What it should do: